-Today I am delighted to share an interview with visual artist, designer and filmmaker Madeleine Casey, a fellow participant in the Marie Claire Inspire & Mentor campaign last year, who won a mentorship from interior design guru Kelly Hoppen.
+Today I am delighted to share an interview with visual artist, designer and filmmaker, a fellow participant in the Marie Claire Inspire & Mentor campaign last year, who won a mentorship from interior design guru Kelly Hoppen.
 Madeleine was born in England but emigrated to New Zealand with her family when she was 10 where she grew up.
 She now divides her time between London and Perth, Western Australia.
 Today Madeleine shares her thoughts on juggling three careers, and on the highs and lows of setting up her own design label.

 BN: Can you share a bit about your creative journey to here?